-I woke up recently with a new thought regarding weight loss: The struggle is real…but it is also right.
+I woke up once with a new thought regarding weight loss:

-This thought can help you a lot if you are struggling right now.
+While we may not like that last part, it can help a lot if you are struggling right now.

 Let me explain.